Sign up for Uni 101

 FYS Curriculum

 The curriculum of First-Year Seminar involves topics that will help students make a successful academic, social, and personal transition to UNCW.
 The information and skills students gain will help them beyond their first-year into their major and career.
-FYS students participate in class discussions, engaging assignments, group work, out-of-class activities, guess presentations, and exciting projects.
+FYS students participate in class discussions, engaging assignments, group work, out-of-class activities, guest presentations, and exciting projects.

 Even though there are a variety of formats within FYS, all sections include the following goals and topics at their core.